hujhax/austin-improv-wiki/Hideout Mainstage Shows.md

 |}

 ## Student Mainstage Shows
-Starting in 2014, the Hideout will begin presenting two mainstage shows every Saturday: their 'traditional' mainstage shows will continue in the downstairs theater, and they will begin to present student mainstage shows, featuring either current or recent Hideout students, in their upstairs theater.
-Each student mainstage will run for a single month.
+Starting in 2014, the Hideout began presenting two mainstage shows every Saturday: their 'traditional' mainstage shows in the downstairs theater, and student mainstage shows, featuring either current or recent Hideout students, in their upstairs theater.
+Each student mainstage runs for a single month.

 {| class="wikitable"
 |**Month**||**Show**||**Directed by**